Southern Front (Syrian rebel group): Support and funding

 Southern Front fighters raise the Syrian independence flag, 2 August 2017.

 General Ibrahim Jbawi, spokesperson for the Southern Front, stated in November 2014 that his group received money and weapons from the US, France, Jordan, and Saudi Arabia.
 Activists said that Jordan also facilitated the Southern Front by allowing them to cross freely to and from Jordan.

 The Abu Dhabi (United Arab Emirates) based newspaper The National stated in November 2014 that the Military Operations Command center (MOC) in Amman, Jordan, staffed by "western and Arab military officials", had sent out food baskets to six rebel factions in southern Syria, presumably members of the Southern Front.
-The BBC, not revealing its sources, claimed in December 2014 that the Southern Front was "backed" through the Military Operations Center in Jordan, "a logistics and supply hub" run by the US with European and Arab allies.
+The BBC stated in December 2014 that the Southern Front was "backed" through the Military Operations Center in Jordan, "a logistics and supply hub" run by the US with European and Arab allies.

-The German Heinrich Böll Foundation claimed in 2015 that the Southern Front was being "funded" by a Military Operations Center (MOC) in Amman, Jordan which is run by "the US and its allies", but did not specify or corroborate what that "funding" implied.
+The German Heinrich Böll Foundation stated in 2015 that the Southern Front was being "funded" by a Military Operations Center (MOC) in Amman, Jordan which is run by "the US and its allies."
 No American official has yet admitted to the US supporting the Southern Front.
 The MOC has reportedly been inactive since 2017.

 The National also reported that Southern Front members participating in the fight against the Syrian government receive $50–$100 per month while those who fight against ISIL receive $100–$250 per month from the MOC.
 However, the MOC threatened to cut funds unless the SF launched an offensive against ISIL.

+The Southern Front itself, and media in Britain, Germany, and the United Arab Emirates, have stated that the Southern Front was funded by the US and its allies, possibly through a US-led Military Operations Center (MOC) based in Amman, Jordan.
+Since its formation, rebels said field operation rooms have been added inside Syria to improve coordination between units.